igorskyflyer/npm-zep/README.md

 Creates a new instance of `Zep()`, this is where you should define your function/callback that will be debounced - when needed.
 If you don't define the `time` parameter or `time <= 0` your `callback` will be called immediately without ever being debounced.
 You can have as many arguments in your `callback` function as you want.

 Since `v.4.0.0` event handlers have changed.
-Their first parameter is always `self: Zep` which returns a self-reference to the current Zep object that triggered the event handler.
+Their first parameter is always `self: Zep` which is a self-reference to the current Zep object that triggered the event handler.

 ```js
 const Zep = require('@igor.dvlpr/zep')